-Prior to the start of each new school year, the teachers will be in touch with parents to offer a meeting, either with or without their child/ren present, depending on the grade level and/or individual circumstances.
+Prior to the start of each new school year, the teachers will be in touch with parents to offer a meeting, with their child/ren present.

 During the first week of school, a gradual entry schedule is followed.
-This gives all students a chance to acclimatize gently to the start of the new school year and allows new students at the school the opportunity to get to know their peers, teachers, and classroom without being too overwhelmed.
+This gives all students a chance to acclimatize gently to the start of the new school year, and allows new students of the school the opportunity to get to know their peers, teachers and class room without being too overwhelmed.